IshMehta/GUIDE_DSViz/GUIDE.md

         viz.show
 ```
-One can then utilise this visualise method created.
+One can then utilise this 'visualise' method created.

 ```python
 adjlist = {'0': ['1','4'],